Nikon AF-S VR 105mm f/2.8G IF-ED

 The Nikon 105mm f/2.8G IF-ED AF-S VR is a macro prime lens produced by Nikon Corporation.
 It is compatible with FX sized sensors as well as DX format.
+It is part of Nikon's Micro-Nikkor line of lenses.

 Introduction

 Nikon announced the lens on 21 February 2006, also making it the first macro lens to feature vibration reduction.